rpede/MobileProgramming24/_tricks/websocket.md

 It is important that you follow the conventions shown.
 Otherwise things will break.
 Every symbol start with `_$` is code that will be generated.
 Pay attention to `part` in top of the files.
 Without those, it won't generate the code.

+When ever you change the model with freezed, you need to re-run `dart run build_runner build`.